 THE LETTER APPLICATION

-The letter application format should be used when applying to small foundations and corporations who do not have an established format for a grant application.
+The letter application format should be used when applying to foundations and corporations who do not have an established format for a grant application.
 It combines the proposal and cover letter into one document and contains the narrative, budget, mission, history, philosophy, and supporting documentation.

-There may be times when the funding agency is requesting cost sharing either in the form of hard- and/or soft-cash match.
+- When the funding agency is requesting cost sharing either in the form of hard- and/or soft-cash match.
 Any matches should be documented in the budget narrative and the grant budget in a column labeled match, if space is provided.

-- 33.2% - Federally Negotiated Rate for On-Campus Activities
+- 33.4% - Federally Negotiated Rate for On-Campus Activities

-- 15% - Federally Negotiated Rate for Off-Campus Activities (use of non-SCSU facilities for which rent is paid by the project)
+- 17.9% - Federally Negotiated Rate for Off-Campus Activities (use of non-SCSU facilities for which rent is paid by the project)

 - 12% - Standard Rate for All Non-federal Sources